 Archives & Special Collections

-The Archives is a secure, climate-controlled facility that contains valuable documents, photographs, and other materials pertaining to the history and students of Converse College.
-Special Collections consists primarily of Converse publications, books by faculty and alumnae, student theses, and Caroliniana.
+The Archives is a secure, climate-controlled facility that contains valuable documents, photographs, and other materials pertaining to the history and students of Converse University.
+Special Collections consists primarily of Converse publications, books by faculty and alumni, student theses, and Caroliniana.
 Access to these materials is available by appointment only.
 Harriet Quimby Collection Harriet Quimby, the first licensed American woman pilot, was also the first woman to pilot an aircraft across the English Channel.
 In March 1999, Ed Y. Hall loaned the Archives his personal collection of materials to establish the Harriet Quimby Collection.
 These materials are available to researchers by appointment.

 Reference service is provided to Converse students, faculty, and staff who need assistance in locating academic information.
 The librarians serve as consultants, advising students on the use of appropriate information sources and helping them begin their library assignments.
 Reference librarians also teach basic library skills to students in bibliographic instruction (BI) sessions.
 These sessions are arranged by individual faculty members and librarians.
 The goal of the BI program is to make students as self-sufficient as possible in their use of libraries.